COBIS Corporate Complaints Policy

 The complainant will have reasonable notice of the date of the review panel; however, the review panel reserves the right to convene at their convenience rather than that of the complainant.
 At the review panel meeting, the complainant and the relevant representatives from COBIS will be present.
 Each will have an opportunity to make written or oral submissions prior to the meeting.

-The complainant will be allowed to attend the panel hearing and be accompanied by a suitable companion, if they wish.
+The complainant will be allowed to attend the panel hearing and be accompanied by a suitable companion, who is not a legal representative, if they wish.

 At the meeting, each individual will have the opportunity to give statements and present their evidence.

 The panel, the complainant and the COBIS representatives will be given the chance to ask and reply to questions.
 Once the complainant and COBIS representatives have completed presenting their cases, they will be asked to leave.
 The evidence will then be considered.